 When creating compound sentences, there are two punctuation rules to keep in mind:

 1 Place a comma before the coordinating conjunction.

-2 If you’re not using a coordinating conjunction, place a semicolon between each clause.
+2 If you’re not using a coordinating conjunction, place a semicolon between the clauses.

 As always, you use a lowercase letter to start the second independent clause.
 Since compound sentences are a single sentence, only the first letter of the first clause is capitalized.

 Mastering these punctuation rules is crucial for creating compound sentences.
 Without them, your sentence becomes a dreaded run-on sentence.
-In writing, run-on sentences are not only grammatically incorrect, but also they’re difficult for your reader to understand.
+In writing, run-on sentences are not only grammatically incorrect but also difficult for your reader to understand.

 To avoid both run-on sentences and confusingly long compound sentences, try to limit the number of clauses in a sentence to two or three.
 In situations when you need more than three clauses, keep them as short as possible by removing unnecessary words.
 Remember, short sentences are easier to understand and give your writing a faster pace.